kishore25kumar/s3proxy-async-test-setup/README.md

 ```
 JETTY_THREADS=6
 ```
 This is the minimum threads we need to set in order to start the jetty server.
-If you don't set this value you will get an exception.
+This is equivalent to 1 worker thread as jetty requires 1 acceptor + 4 selectors by default.
+If you set this value less than 6 then you will get an exception.

 Please use the following jvm arguments for s3proxy
 ```
 -DLOG_LEVEL=ERROR -Ds3proxy.endpoint=http://127.0.0.1:8080 -Ds3proxy.authorization=none -Djclouds.provider=azureblob -Djclouds.identity=<Azure creds> -Djclouds.credential=<Azure creds> -Djclouds.version=2015-12-11 -Djclouds.so-timeout=0 -Djclouds.connection-timeout=0
 ```

-Please modify the jclouds.identity and jclouds.credentials to proper azure credentials.
+In the above jvm arguments Please modify the jclouds.identity and jclouds.credentials to proper azure credentials.

 Then run the following command
 ```
 java -jar <proxy-pefix>-s3proxy.jar <JVM arguments> --properties /dev/null
 ```
-proxy prefix will be either "outputstream" or "httpasync".
+proxy-prefix will be either "outputstream" or "httpasync".

 ### Test run results
 At the end of test run you will see output something similar as below